liboyang0112/TRExFitter/README.rst

      * Max              : max value
      * Constant         : set to TRUE to have a fixed norm factor

+  * ShapeFactor:
+     * Samples          : comma-separated list of samples on which to apply the shape factor
+     * Regions          : comma-separated list of regions where to apply the shape factor
+     * Title            : title of the shape factor

   * Systematic:
      * Samples          : comma-separated list of samples on which to apply the systematic
      * Regions          : comma-separated list of regions where to apply the systematic